Pedram-Parsian/LinuxPermissionsGame/README.md

 Try playing it again and again and see how you can easily learn the rules for converting permissions from 'number' notation to 'string' notation, and vice versa.

+Feel free to play it as much as you want because it will never ask you the same question twice! :wink:

 ## Installation